skanehira/deno-clippy/README.md

 Currently, arboard is not work on Linux.
 So, please install `xclip` when you using library on Linux.

+## Support Version
+The currently supported version of Deno is `v1.24.3` or earlier.

 ## Example
 ```typescript
 import * as clippy from "https://deno.land/x/clippy/mod.ts";